PhD Program Overview

 The School-wide Preliminary Oral Exam takes place after the student has successfully completed the departmental qualifying exam and the Departmental Preliminary Oral Exam.
 The purpose of this examination is to determine whether the student has both the ability and knowledge to undertake significant research in their general area of interest.

-The exam should be taken at the earliest feasible time, before significant engagement in thesis research and must not take place until after the Departmental Oral Exam has been successfully passed.
-If the student fails the Preliminary Oral Exam and is permitted re-examination, they must be re-examined within one year.
+The exam should be taken at the earliest possible time, before significant engagement in thesis research, and may not take place until after the Departmental Oral Exam has been successfully passed.
+If the student fails the Preliminary Oral Exam and is permitted reexamination, they must be reexamined within one year.

 The School's PPM governing the PhD program requires students to sit for the School-wide Preliminary Oral Exam prior to the start of their 4th year in the program.
 Failure to meet this deadline necessitates the submission of an extension request by the student to both the Department and the School before they are permitted to continue in the program.